Outsourcing procurement at Universal Music brings commercial flair

 Jan 5, 2012 8:48:00 AM

-Universal Music and Proxima recently teamed up at ProcureCon to present the rationale for outsourcing procurement and what the experience was like from Universal Music's perspective.
+Universal Music and Proxima teamed up at ProcureCon to present the rationale for outsourcing procurement and what the experience was like from Universal Music's perspective.

 The session (inevitably backed at times by music) delved into why a large, very capable organisation such as Universal Music decided to outsource, what were the key lessons learned during the outsourcing process and how indirect procurement has forever been redefined for Universal Music - from a decentralised, tactical function to a strategic business partner.